 - GHDP-599: Management Analysis & Practice II

-One of the strengths of the Global Human Development Program is the access to graduate-level courses across a wide range of colleges disciplines within Georgetown University.
+One of the strengths of the Global Human Development Program is the access to graduate-level courses across a wide range of disciplines within Georgetown University.
 We provide the opportunity for students to use some of their elective courses to acquire a specialization while pursuing their degree, which requires the completion of 9 credits on a focused topic such as Global Health or Education and Human Capital.

 The most popular specializations are listed below.
 There are also a variety of course offerings related to gender, humanitarian assistance, conflict, science and technology, and regional studies.